jfet97/aww/README.md

 npm i -S aww
 ```

+Do not use the `postMessage` method of my wrappers while you are async iterating: use the `reply` method instead.
+&nbsp;

 ## How to iterate over the invoker's incoming data (from the worker perspective)

 ### worker.js